JuliaLang/www.julialang.org/downloads/index.md

 ## Juliaup - Julia Installer and version multiplexer

-The recommended way to use Julia is with [Juliaup](https://github.com/JuliaLang/juliaup) - Rust based cross platform Julia installer which makes working with multiple julia versions easy and fun.
+You can also install Julia with [Juliaup](https://github.com/JuliaLang/juliaup) - a Rust-based cross-platform Julia installer that makes working with multiple julia versions easy and fun!

 ## Older Releases